ThePurpleJedi/project-mercurys/README.md

 ### _Welcome to Mercurys!_

-Mercurys is a fun little side-project I've been working on in between my studies.
+Mercurys is a side-project I've been working on in between my studies.
-It's basically a console-based chat application that uses a simple Socket connection to transmit and receive data.
+It's essentially a console-based chat application that uses a simple Socket connection to transmit and receive data.

 #### Features: